 AIP is considered an evolved form of the Paleo diet, but it's even more restrictive.
 It's all about swapping grains and inflammatory foods for nutrient-rich, natural alternatives and then slowly reintroducing foods to see how they affect your health.

 Let's get started.

 The Autoimmune Protocol diet is an elimination diet designed to repair the immune system and reduce the effects of autoimmune diseases by giving your gut time to heal.

 It's also referred to as the paleo autoimmune protocol, and it's sort of like paleo with added restrictions — with the express purpose of reducing autoimmune disease symptoms.

 Generally speaking, autoimmune diseases are conditions when the body mistakes healthy tissues for toxic tissues and begins to attack its own body.

-These symptoms are what AIP is designed to push back against, and its purported benefits are achieved through healing a condition known as “leaky gut” or “hyperpermeability”.
+These symptoms are what an AIP diet plan is designed to push back against, and its purported benefits are achieved through healing a condition known as “leaky gut” or “hyperpermeability”.

 What Is Leaky Gut Syndrome?

 Leaky gut syndrome is when your weak bowel lining allows in larger molecules, toxins, and bacteria than it should.

 For many individuals, this stress can occur from gluten.
 Some proteins found in gluten may widen your pores and open up the intestinal wall.